 In linguistics, the regular association of lexemes and morphemes is called collocation.
 According to J.R.Firth, who used this term for the first time for the co-occurrence of lexical units, words get their meanings from other units with which they are co-occurrence (Müller 2008: 4).
 In every language, some words are constantly found together with some other words.
-Apart from the regular word associations that have entered the idioms dictionary by idiomatization, the word hayat (life) in Turkish shows a constant association with words such as pahalllık (expensiveness of life) boy (lifelong), sür- (to lead a life).
+Apart from the regular word associations that have entered the idioms dictionary by idiomatization, the word hayat (life) in Turkish shows a constant association with words such as pahaluluk (expensiveness of life) boy (lifelong), sür- (to lead a life).
 Collocation is an important focus of today's linguistic studies in terms of seeing the lexical, morphological and syntactic patterns of a language.
-In addition, collocation becomes a basic knowledge in both mother tongue and foreign language teaching, and for this purpose, collocation dictionaries are prepared as well as general dictionary.
+In addition, collocation becomes a basic knowledge in both mother tongue and foreign language teaching, and for this purpose, collocation dictionaries are prepared as well as general dictionaries of languages.
+Chief among these is the Oxford Collocation Dictionary.